Feeling Secure About Your Security Deposit

 Once management has received your demand, it has 14 business days (add another five to accommodate the post office delivery) to do the following: return the amount of security due; and to make any additional claims, which must be itemized.
 If any of your security has been withheld, included with whatever security is actually returned must be a statement itemizing the "damages which the landlord has suffered by reason of the tenant's noncompliance with § 33-1341."
 If management fails to properly return what is due to you within the required time frame and with the proper itemization, then you have the right to sue for its return plus damages "equal to twice the amount wrongfully withheld."
 At this point you will be thankful that you took photographs, had a witness, followed the inspection process, and gave proper notice at all times.

 Odds are, the owner/agent will within the 14 days send you a letter or form itemizing deductions.
-It's a good idea to dispute each and every improper claim, explaining why you are not liable and that the charges are unwarranted.
-Give the owner/agent a deadline to respond by sending you what is wrongfully being withheld, and tell him/her that if the specific amount isn't returned to you within a given number of days you'll commence a legal action to recover it, that you'll seek damages, and if you that the prevail owner/agent will also be liable for costs and attorney's fees.
+If the charges are invalid they must be disputed, explaining why you are not liable and that the charges are unwarranted.
+Under A.R.S. § 33-1321(D) your dispute must be submitted within 60 days from when the landlord mailed the itemization to you.
+Otherwise, pursuant to A.R.S. § 33-1321(D) the amount returned to you, as well as the landlord’s claims against you, will be deemed valid and final.
+Give the owner/agent a deadline to respond by sending you what is wrongfully being withheld, and tell him/her that if the specific amount isn’t returned to you within a given number of days you’ll commence a legal action to recover it, that you’ll seek damages, and if you that the prevail owner/agent will also be liable for costs and attorney’s fees.
+For further details on all of this, see the article on the ATA website entitled, “How To Refute Landlord Monetary Claims.”

 If the owner/agent never responded within the 14 day time frame, you are in luck.
 Send a simple letter informing the owner/agent that he/she had failed to timely respond, is therefore liable for damages in addition to the amount wrongfully withheld; and that if the specific amount is not returned to you within a given number of days you will commence a legal action to recover it, that you will seek damages, and that the owner/agent will also be liable for costs and attorney's fees if you prevail.

+It is advisable to file your case in the civil division of justice court, rather than the small claims division, despite costing a bit more and requiring service by a process server.
 The problem with small claims, and why it is not recommended, is that judgements are not subject to appeal.
 Because most justices of the peace are extremely biased against tenants, the high risk of getting stuck with an adverse small claims ruling is just not worth it.
 Better to have the case heard in the civil division of justice court (only a little more costly) so you can appeal, if necessary.
-Besides, even if you chose to file in small claims, the opposing side has the option to request transfer to the civil division where attorneys are permitted.
+Besides, even if you were to file in small claims, the opposing side has the option to request transfer to the civil division where attorneys are permitted.
 So just plan on using your own attorney, despite the cost; with an attorney the odds of success are improved, because your statements will carry more credence with the court.
-Yep, the system sucks.
+For further details, please read the article on the ATA website entitled, “Small Claims: For Small Minds With Slim Pickin’s.”